Fostidich/Students-And-Companies/README.md

 ## Usage

 To build and run the project apps, you will need to install Docker.
-All commands are meant to be run from the [project root folder](.).
-On Windows, Docker Desktop must be turned on before launching the apps from the terminal line.

-Firstly, pull the docker images from Docker Hub.
+Firstly, pull the images from Docker Hub.

 ```
 docker pull fostidich/sc-web-server:latest